 The Occupational Safety and Health Administration (OSHA) says that construction site falls are preventable.

 OSHA recommends that employers follow these steps to prevent falls:

 - Plan ahead – Employers are encouraged to plan their projects to ensure the job can be completed safely, identify the tasks that need to be completed, identify potential hazards, and determine which safety equipment will be necessary.

 - Provide the right equipment – Employers must provide fall protection to workers who are six feet or more above a lower level.
 This may include personal fall arrest systems, harnesses, and anchors.
 Employers are also responsible for making sure this equipment properly fits the worker and regularly inspecting it.

 - Train workers – Every worker who will use the fall protection equipment should be trained on how to use the equipment properly.

 When an employer or contractor fails to properly plan for the construction project, provide the right equipment, or train workers, they may be responsible for the injuries that result.

 Schedule a Free Consultation With Our Baltimore Construction Accident Lawyers After Falling on a Work Site

 If you were injured in a fall while working on a construction site, you could be owed considerable compensation for the harm you’ve suffered.
 After you’ve suffered a serious injury, you need a strong ally in your corner who is not afraid to fight for the justice and accountability you deserve.

-Contact William G. Kolodner Personal Injury Lawyers for help with your construction injury claim.
+Contact WGK Personal Injury Lawyers for help with your construction injury claim.